 Heroes and Cops Against Childhood Cancer

-My name is Damon Cole; I am a full time Police Officer in Fort Worth, Texas.
-I have been a police officer since 1999.
-As a police officer I have dealt with so many children over my career.
-Keep in mind when I am dealing with them as a police officer, it is not always in a good light.
-So I wanted to try and make a big impact on the children that I come in contact with at work.
-Every child should know that a police officer is always there to help them through anything.
-The best way to get that message across is to build up a trusting relationship with them.
-So around 13 years ago I had the Superman logo sewed on my bulletproof vest that way whenever I would deal with a child on a call for service, I would tell them a secret but they would have to promise me that you will not tell anybody.
+My name is Damon Cole and I am a full time Police Officer in Fort Worth, Texas.
+I have been a police officer since 1999, and during the course of my career I have dealt with countless children.
+It is important to keep in mind that when I am dealing with them as a police officer, it is not always in a good light.
+So I wanted to try and make a positive impact on the children that I come in contact with through my work.
+Every child should know that a police officer is always there to help them get through anything.
+The best way to get this message across to them is to build up a trusting relationship with them.
+So around 13 years ago I had the Superman logo sewn on my bulletproof vest and that way whenever I was dealing with a child on a call for service, I would tell them a secret but they would have to promise me “that you will not tell anybody.”
 I then make them pinky promise me to keep the secret.
-I would then undo my shirt so it exposes my Superman logo on my bulletproof vest.
+I would then undo my shirt so that it exposes my Superman logo on my bulletproof vest.
 At this point the children go crazy, and they usually ask me where my cape is.
 I tell them that I cannot wear it with my uniform because it will get wrinkled.
-From that moment on the child will always remember me and that will make it easier for me to help them in the long run because they trust me.
+From that moment on that child will always remember me and that can make it easier for me to help them in the long run, because they trust me.

-In 2012 while working for Dallas Police Department I started dressing up as Superman doing different community events and going to local hospitals.
-In April of 2015 I learned of a 7-year-old boy named Bryce Schottel who had cancer.
+In 2012 while working for Dallas Police Department, I started dressing up as Superman doing different community events and going to local hospitals.
+In April of 2015, I learned of a 7-year-old boy named Bryce Schottel who has cancer.
 Bryce lives in Smithton, Illinois, and he is a very big Superman fan.
-As soon as I learned all this, I just knew I had to make the trip up there to see him.
-I used three vacation days from work and I hopped in my Superman Charger and I made the 11 hour drive to see him.
-I went to his elementary school first as Iron Man and I took pictures with all the children and the staff at the school.
-I then went to Bryce's house dressed as Superman where I met with him and his dad.
-Bryce was smiling ear to ear.
+As soon as I learned about all of this, I just knew I had to make the trip up there to see him.
+I used three vacation days from work and I hopped in my Superman Charger and I made the 11 hour drive to go and see him.
+I went to his elementary school first as Iron Man and I took pictures with all the children and the staff who where at his school.
+I then went to Bryce's house dressed as Superman, where I met with him and his dad.
+Bryce was smiling from ear to ear.
 I showed him my Superman car and I gave him some Superman stuff.
 I then gave him one of my extra Superman capes and he loved it.
 He immediately put it on and he didn't want to take it off.
 I spent several hours with Bryce and I even dressed up as Iron Man for him.
-We then played video games for a little bit and I wish I could say I let him win but he really did beat me so many times.
+We then played video games for a little bit and I wish I could say I let him win, but he really did beat me so many times.
 I left his house and went to a fundraiser that the local police department was putting on for Bryce and his family.
 I dressed up as Iron Man and I had my Superman Charger on display.
 I spent several hours there until I left to head back to Fort Worth, Texas.
-It was such a great experience to see how happy I had made him and his family and that is when I knew that I had found my calling.
-Ever since then, I will go anywhere to see any child so I can have the same impact on them as I did with Bryce and his family.
+It was such a great experience to see how happy I had made him and his family, and that is when I knew that I had found my calling.
+Ever since then, I will go anywhere to see any child, so I can have the same impact on them as I did with Bryce and his family.

 Optimus Prime from Transformers